MicrosoftDocs/azure-aks-docs/articles/aks/concepts-storage.md

 ## Next steps

-For associated best practices, see [Best practices for storage and backups in AKS][operator-best-practices-storage] and [AKS Storage Considerations][azure-aks-storage-considerations].
+For associated best practices, see [Best practices for storage and backups in AKS][operator-best-practices-storage] and [AKS storage considerations][azure-aks-storage-considerations].

+For more information on Azure Container Storage, see the following articles:

+* [What Is Azure Container Storage?][azure-container-storage]
+* [Use Azure Container Storage with AKS][use-azure-container-storage]

-To see how to use CSI drivers, see the following how-to articles:
+For more information on using CSI drivers, see the following articles:

 * [Container Storage Interface (CSI) drivers for Azure Disk, Azure Files, and Azure Blob storage on Azure Kubernetes Service][csi-storage-drivers]
 * [Use Azure Disk CSI driver in Azure Kubernetes Service][azure-disk-csi]